bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 ## Project Set Up

-Follow these parts to set up and work on your project:
+Follow these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.
 - [ ] Add TL as collaborator on GitHub.